About this minor

 Do you want to get a ‘behind the scenes’ and look into the arts?
 From classic art museums to major music labels, many organizations and groups of people working together make sure a steady stream of art and culture is at people’s disposal – from posh auction halls all the way to the fingertips sweeping a smartphone.
 How does this process work?
 How do new genres of arts and culture emerge?
 And how do we come to value art – financially and/or culturally?

 The minor provides insight into the arts and culture in the broad sense.
 We focus on both traditional ‘high art’ and popular culture, taking into account the producers, distributors and the audience.
-By looking at the stakeholders, their relations and the (often implicit) rules that apply, the programme is not just about ‘knowing more about art’, but also about understanding how the art world developed historically and how the arts are situated in society today.
+By looking at the stakeholders, their relations and the (often unstated) rules that apply, the programme is not just about ‘knowing more about art’, but also about understanding how the art world developed historically and how the arts are situated in society today.

 The first course, Art, Culture and History, introduces you to (Western-) European arts from a historical perspective.
-We will consider the developments in the arts in (Western-) Europe from the Middle Ages to contemporary society (looking primarily, but not only, at the visual arts), taking into account the political, economic and religious contexts in which they took place.
+We will consider the developments in the arts in (Western-) Europe from the Renaissance to contemporary society (looking primarily, but not only, at the visual arts), taking into account the political, economic and religious contexts in which they took place.

 Second, the course Art, Culture and Society considers the arts and culture as social domains.
 By taking a sociological view, addressing the production, distribution and appreciation of art, it will become clear that art and culture can only be meaningful when considered as situated in society.

 Third, the course Popular Music: Industry and Society focuses on popular music as one of the most popular and important art forms today.
 Taking an interdisciplinary perspective, this course focuses on the economy and sociology of popular music.